abergs/ideasofanders/_posts/2015-11-04-style-your-styles.md

 Try it out live: [http://codepen.io/anon/pen/avjgzE](http://codepen.io/anon/pen/avjgzE)

 Yep, that's meta.
-HTML5 and CSS allows you style the CSS itself.
+HTML5 and CSS allows you to style the CSS itself.
 Well, kind of - CSS allows you to style elments on your page, right?
 And the `<style>`-tag is an element in your page, as long as you put in the `<body>` instead of `<head>`.

 ## Is this useful?
 No. And Yes.
 This is not something you would throw into your every-day site.
 But it's kind of cool things you could do with this.